syou65/furima-41434-d/README.md

 ### Association
 - belongs_to :user
 - has_one    :item
-- has_one    :purchase record
+- has_one    :purchase

-# purchase records テーブル
+# purchase テーブル
 | Column             | Type   | Options     |
 | ------------------ | ------ | ----------- |
 | user               | references  | null: false, foreign_key: true |